10 Parks That Tell Diverse Stories

 STONEWALL NATIONAL MONUMENT, NY

-This national monument preserves the location of the Stonewall Uprising in 1969, a protest which provided great momentum for the LGBTQ civil rights movement.
+This national monument preserves the location of the Stonewall Uprising in 1969, a protest that provided great momentum for the LGBTQ civil rights movement.
 Today, the park tells the story of LGBTQ activists and their ongoing struggle for equality.

 MANZANAR NATIONAL HISTORIC SITE, CA